PiyushMishra318/lambda/README.md

 > The code blocks in this just uses sharp to convert the images to a mouch more suitable size and format for higher load speeds.

 > Learned a lot abt CDN's serverless arch and object storage in Coot-CMS project.
+A lot about AWS in general.

 > Anyway this might come in handy for someone feel free to use.
 The code here is not proprietary.
 I removed everything that was.